-This immediately excludes purchased links, links exchanges, links from blog networks, links from article directories, low quality forums, spam comments and anything else that does not provide good control on how links are given.
+This immediately excludes purchased links, links exchanges, links from blog networks, links from article directories, low-quality forums, spam comments, and anything else that does not provide good control on how links are given.

-How do you get good links?
+How can you get good links?

 It may sound cliché but the only safe way to approach link building is to reach out to people that may be interested in linking to your content.